matthew-mizielinski/BroadclystCodeClub/neopixel_and_sensors/README.md

 In [this makecode project](https://makecode.microbit.org/_F792c15cdVtD) I've set up the microbit to use the same code to read the pitch and roll, but this is sent over radio to another microbit, which then sets the colour of the microbit.

-The intention is to create pairs of microbits that are sending messages to each other and then ask the students to explain what is going on.
+The intention is to create pairs of microbits, in different radio groups, that are sending messages to each other and then ask the students to explain what is going on.
 Once they've worked it out show the code!

 [javascript code](neopixel_radio.js)